chrocusses/byndyusoft/README.md

-# Test task
+# Find sum of 2 min numbers
-Find sum of 2 min numbers
+Use 3 modules to find sum of 2 min numbers from input